Woo Ming Jin: The Second Life of Thieves

-His most recent film, The Second Life of Thieves (2014), premiered at the Busan International Film Festival and has been supported by the Hubert Bals Fund of Rotterdam, and the Vision Sud Est Fund.
+The Second Life of Thieves (2014), premiered at the Busan International Film Festival and has been supported by the Hubert Bals Fund of Rotterdam, and the Vision Sud Est Fund.
 The film is about Mr. Tan, the village chief, discovers his wife has disappeared with his good friend Mr. Lai.
 Forming an unlikely friendship with Mr. Lai's daughter Sandy, both of them embark on an emotional journey that will open old and new wounds alike.
 Juxtaposing between present day and 30 years in the past, the film is a meditation on love, lost, and regret.
 The story is inspired by Woo's late uncle and the secret life that he reportedly led.

 Return to Nostalgia

 In 2015, he was commissioned by the Busan International Film Festival and KBS Studios to make a documentary on Malaysia's cinematic history.
-The resulting film, Return To Nostalgia, premiered at the festival, and was the opening film for the “Power of Asian Cinema” Series.
+The resulting film, Return To Nostalgia, premiered at the festival, and was the opening film for the “Power of Asian Cinema” series.

 Woo and his crew travelled across the peninsula of Malaysia and Singapore in search of the lost film Seruan Merdeka (1947).
 Seruan Merdeka is the first post-World War II film made in Malaya.
 It is also the first film in the history of Malaysian cinema to feature a biracial cast of Malays and Chinese.
 While gradually uncovering information about the lost film, a doorway into one of Malaya's most turbulent times – the Japanese Occupation – is revealed.